 When we feel that an executor is taking too long, We first file a petition or an accounting of an estate, to get an idea of what the executor is claiming is left for distribution.
 If there are disagreements over what is in the estate, we resolve those disagreements before moving on to the distribution stage.

-This is not the same as another kind of petition that compels the administrator of the estate to pay out inheritances in advance of the seven months that creditors have to file a claim against an estate.
-That part of the law is meant to force the administrator to pay out to heirs who are in need of the estate assets for family support or education.
-The motion to compel for a regular inheritance also does not include a motion to compel the administrator to release non-probate assets such as jointly held bank accounts or property.
+This is not the same as another kind of petition that compels the executor of the estate to pay out inheritances in advance of the seven months that creditors have to file a claim against an estate.
+That part of the law is meant to force the executor to pay out to heirs who are in need of the estate assets for family support or education.
+The motion to compel for a regular inheritance also does not include a motion to compel the executor to release non-probate assets such as jointly held bank accounts or property.